HOA Survey Affidavit 2026: Complete Guide for Construction Permits in Miami-Dade, Broward, and Palm Beach Counties

 Broward County Master-Planned Communities

-Broward County hosts some of the most extensive master-planned community development in South Florida, including substantial residential development in Weston, Coral Springs, Plantation, Davie, Sunrise, Pembroke Pines, and Miramar.
+Broward County hosts some of the most extensive master-planned community development in South Florida, including residential development in Weston, Coral Springs, Plantation, Davie, Sunrise, Pembroke Pines, and Miramar.
 Many of these communities are governed by sophisticated homeowner associations with detailed architectural design guidelines and active architectural review committees.

 The HOA Survey Affidavit is a routine component of construction permit applications in Broward master-planned communities.
 Property owners should anticipate the affidavit requirement and should engage the association's architectural review process well in advance of the desired construction start date.
-Architectural review committee schedules vary by association, with some committees meeting monthly and others meeting on demand for substantial applications.
+Architectural review committee schedules vary by association, with some committees meeting monthly and others meeting on demand for applications.

 Condominium associations in Broward coastal communities, including Fort Lauderdale, Hollywood, and Pompano Beach, also generate HOA Survey Affidavit requirements for common-element rehabilitation, milestone inspection repair work, and individual unit renovations affecting common elements.